 How To Latch

-Hints on making sure your baby is properly attached to your breast.
+Hints and videos on making sure your baby is properly attached to your breast.

 Do you have any feedback for KidsHealth?

 If you have any feedback about the KidsHealth website, or have a suggestion for new content, please get in touch with us.Email us now